phuse-org/CTDasRDF/doc/HandsOnCTDasRDF.md

 ![Figure: Screenshot of Protege](./doc/images/protege_overview.PNG)

 On the picture you see the study.ttl file.
 The left pane displays the class hierarchy.
 Everything is a subclass of "Thing".
 What ever is in bold, this is defined in the currently opened owl file (so in study.ttl).
 All other items come from other referenced owl files.
 What you can see in the screenshot is that "Enrolled subject" is a subclass from "Human study subject" which is a subclass from "Human subject" and so on.
-This class hierarchy does not dipslay other relationships, so to investigate the connections using Prot�g� is a bit difficult.
+This class hierarchy does not dipslay other relationships, so to investigate the connections using Protege is a bit difficult.

 The relations you can see in the "Object properties" tab.
 In the "Description" window you see next to hierarchies also the "Domain" and "Range".
 The domain is the relationship-from and range is the relationship-to.
 When you checkout the "participates in" property which is a subclass of "has activity", you see that this comes from Person (domain, subject) and goes to Activity (range, object).